所有页面

 API Address

-When using built-in providers, it's generally not necessary to fill in the API address.
-If modification is needed, strictly follow the address provided in the official documentation.
+When using built-in service providers, you generally do not need to fill in the API address.
+If you need to modify it, please strictly follow the address provided in the official documentation.

-Note: Most providers have a unified routing for large language models, so the following operations are generally unnecessary.
-If the provider's API path is v2, v3/chat/completions or other versions, manually enter the corresponding version ending with '/'.
-When the provider's request route is not the conventional /v1/chat/completions, use the full address provided by the provider and end it with #.
+Note: The large language model routes for most service providers are consistent, so the following operations are generally not necessary.
+If the service provider's API path is v2, v3/chat/completions, or another version, you can manually enter the corresponding version ending with "/" in the address bar; when the service provider's request route is not the conventional /v1/chat/completions, use the complete address provided by the service provider and end it with "#".

 That is:

-• When the API address ends with /, only "chat/completions" will be appended
+• When the API address ends with /, only "chat/completions" is concatenated.

-• When the API address ends with #, no appending will be performed, only the filled-in address will be used
+• When the API address ends with #, no concatenation operation is performed; only the entered address is used.

-Generally, clicking the Manage button at the bottom left of the provider configuration page will automatically fetch all supported models.
-Click + in the fetched list to add models to the model list.
+Typically, clicking the Manage button in the bottom left corner of the service provider configuration page will automatically fetch all models supported by that service provider.
+You can then click the + sign from the fetched list to add them to the model list.

-Models in the popup list won't be automatically added.
-You must click + next to the model to add it to the provider configuration's model list before it appears in the model selection list.
+Not all models in the pop-up list will be added when you click the Manage button.
+You need to click the + sign to the right of each model to add it to the model list on the service provider configuration page before it can appear in the model selection list.

 Connectivity Check

-Click the check button next to the API Key input box to test whether the configuration is successful.
+Click the check button next to the API Key input box to test if the configuration is successful.

-By default, the connectivity check uses the last conversation model in the added model list.
-If the check fails, please check if there are any incorrect or unsupported models in the model list.
+During the model check, the last conversation model added to the model list is used by default.
+If the check fails, please verify if there are any incorrect or unsupported models in the model list.

-After successful configuration, be sure to turn on the switch in the upper right corner.
-Otherwise the provider will remain disabled and you won't find corresponding models in the model list.
+After successful configuration, make sure to turn on the switch in the upper right corner, otherwise, the service provider will remain disabled, and the corresponding models will not be found in the model list.

 Default Model Settings